Optimal Comfortable Consumption under Epstein-Zin utility: Introduction

-Specifically, the fundamental challenge in solving this optimal portfolio choice problem is that both the stochastic control approach (via the Hamilton-Jacobi-Bellman equation) and the dual approach (via the martingale method) are inapplicable, as neither the primal nor the dual problem admits analytical solutions.
-In cases where an explicit expression is available, such as in \cite{ET08}, \cite{KLSS86}, \cite{KSS13}, \cite{SS99}, \cite{HHJ23b}, the verification theorem in these contexts can be directly established without the need to prove the $C^2$ smoothness property of the optimal value function in the primal problem.
-However, when the value function or dual value function is unknown a priori, we must first prove the $C^2$ smoothness property of the value function.
-As emphasized in \cite{Z94}, \cite{ET08}, and \cite{SS15}, significant technical challenges arise in proving the $C^2$ smoothness property of the value function under dynamic constraint, even in the case of time-separable utility under a dynamic constraint.
+In this paper, we adopt the well-posed framework developed in \cite{HHJ23a} and further refined in \cite{HHJ25}.
+But, the portfolio choice problem under the dynamic consumption constraint considered in this paper presents significant technical challenges and, to the best of our knowledge, is new to the literature.
+The fundamental challenge is that both the stochastic control approach (via the Hamilton-Jacobi-Bellman equation) and the dual approach (via the martingale method) are inapplicable, as neither the primal nor the dual problem admits analytical solutions.
+In cases where an explicit expression is available, such as in \cite{ET08}, \cite{KSS13}, \cite{SS99}, \cite{HHJ23b}, the verification theorem in these contexts can be directly established.
+However, when the value function or dual value function is unknown a priori, we must first establish the $C^2$ regularity of the value function.
+As emphasized in \cite{Z94}, and \cite{SS15}, significant technical challenges arise in proving the $C^2$ regularity of the value function under dynamic constraint, even in the case of time-separable utility.
 While \cite{MMS20} and \cite{HHT24} investigate optimal portfolio choice problems with transaction costs in an infinite-time horizon, their approaches rely on explicit or semi-explicit solutions for the value function.
-Since our problem does not admit such solutions, their methods are not directly applicable to our setting.
+Since our problem does not admit such representations, their methods are not directly applicable to our setting.

-Moreover, proving the verification theorem poses an additional challenge for this situation, as we need to establish both sufficient and necessary conditions for the optimal value function when the true value function cannot be explicitly identified among candidate solutions.
-By contrast, if an explicit expression of the value function is known, a standard verification approach, as suggested by \cite{DN90}, can be applied by proving that a local martingale associated with the candidate value function is indeed a true martingale.
-See, for instance, \cite{D95}, \cite{ET08}, \cite{KSS13}, and \cite{HHJ23a}.

-This paper introduces a new approach to address these challenges by presenting five key contributions.
-In the first contribution, we develop a novel method to prove the $C^2$ smoothness property of the value function within the context of Epstein-Zin utility, by integrating the HJB approach with the dual approach.
-Although \cite{DL11} and \cite{YK18} also combine the HJB and martingale approaches, these studies either have explicit dual value function or do not consider the constraint within a time-separable setting.
-In this regard, Theorem \ref{thm:recursive} in Section \ref{sec:smooth} establishes the smoothness property of the optimal value function without requiring its explicit specification.
-Additionally, we demonstrate several other key properties of the value function that are essential for the verification theorem below.
-Our proof depends particularly on the Epstein-Zin utility literature, the viscosity solution theory of the HJB equation (\cite{FS06}, \cite{PZ18}) and a method introduced in \cite{XY16} for time-separable utility.